Friday, February 19, 2010

 I ended up going back a short while later while I had some free time and after taking a deep breath, I disrobed.
 I put my ipod on and laid on the beach for a while enjoying the feeling of the sun all over my body; a feeling I had never felt before but it felt great.
 It was so liberating, so unrestrictive, and I didn't need to worry about tan lines!
 I felt suddenly so comfortable with myself and somehow connected to all the likeminded people around me.
 I marvelled that instead of being ashamed of my body, I felt much more comfortable with everything out in the open.
 When we wear clothes, we are hiding ourselves, and I think that whether we are aware of it or not, we feel like everyone else is hiding something and there's an underlying sense of secrecy.
 It may be very subliminal, but looking back at my feelings that day, that was exactly what I was experiencing.

 Well I had my first nude experience out of the way and I was hooked.
 I went down to Wreck every day I could.
 On work days when I was doing paperwork or doing call outs, I would bring my books down to the beach and do what I needed in the sunshine in the buff. he he, if only all my clients knew where I was when I was calling them.
 The rest is history, really.
-I've met some great people as a nudist, and managed to convince at least one of my textile friends to join in.
+I've met some great people as a nudist, and managed to convince a few of my textile friends to join in.
 There's tons I want to experience still and I look forward to all that's in store and yet to explore as a nudist.
 I'll share some more experiences and ideas in further posts.

-0 comments:
+No comments:

 Post a Comment